will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

     });
     ```

     The above waits for the DOM to fully load before rendering the Angular app in the browser.
-This is necessary for the Angular TransferState module (whcih we will discuss in the next section) to work correctly.
+This is necessary for the Angular TransferState module (which we will discuss in the next section) to work correctly.

 # Transfer State